 You want to have a plan for each year for how your group is going to achieve its mission and goals.
 Take time as a group to determine what you would like to accomplish and how you are going to accomplish it.
 Then plan out each step and share the calendar with everyone in the group so that they know what the group will be doing and how they can help.
 Don’t wait until the semester starts to plan your year.
 Do this several months in advance so that you have time to prepare and hit the ground running from day one.

 2. Brainstorm event ideas and make a list of events to do during the year.
 Then place those events on the calendar.
 Plan a mix of bigger and smaller events.
 Start with easier events at the beginning of the year and more difficult ones towards the end.
 Set a goal of having an activity every other week (in addition to the weekly meetings) and doing one big event each semester.
 Remember to give your group time to advertise a speaking event and choose a good recruitment event for early in the semester.
-Use the SFLA activism handbook and activity guides for ideas and for help planning.
+Use the SFLA site and our free guides for ideas and for help planning.

 4. Discuss this calendar at your first meeting of the year.
 Go through the event ideas and talk about the work required for each one.
 Ask for comments, ideas, or suggestions from your group members.
 Make any changes, additions or deletions as needed and then start working to make the events you have planned happen.
 Assign a member to be in charge of coordinating each event or other specific tasks.

 5. Refer back to this calendar throughout the year and use it to plan your budget.
 Plan backwards from the date that you have chosen for an event to determine when you need to make certain preparations.
 For example, if the university requires you to reserve space for an event a month before, mark that in the calendar so you don’t miss it.